 The center of Durres is small but very attractive from the historical point of view.

-One of the most interesting attractions is the biggest ancient Amphitheatre of the Balkans, built during the Roman Empire in the 2nd century BC.
+One of the most interesting attractions is the biggest ancient Amphitheatre of the Balkans, built during the Roman Empire in the 2nd century AD.
 The amphitheater has been on the UNESCO’s tentative list for years, possibly on its way to the World Heritage list.
 If you don’t want to pay for admission, you can get a good view of the interior also from outside of the amphitheater.

 Continue just another 500 meters up north to the main square, and you’ll see the great mosque on the left.
 On the other side of the square, just behind the Alexander Moissiu theater, you’ll find the remains of old Roman baths and Byzantine forum from 395 AD.
 The entrance to the remains is free of charge.